 Like many of you, I manage the miles & points accounts for my entire family.
 I rely on them to use the right credit cards for their spend, but the rest is on me, including making sure that their points don’t expire, helping them redeem their points, etc. Fortunately AwardWallet helps me keep track of the expiration dates of the points in all those accounts, and they even send me emails when points are close to expiring.

 Anyway, yesterday while checking on the general status of many accounts, I noticed that my mom’s American AAdvantage miles were set to expire next week.
 She has ~110,000 AAdvantage miles, so that’s a significant number of miles that I wanted to make sure didn’t expire.
-AAdvantage miles expire after 18 months of inactivity, so I guess it has been too long since she has earned or redeemed miles.
+AAdvantage miles expire after 18 months of inactivity (if you’re under 21, they won’t expire), so I guess it has been too long since she has earned or redeemed miles.

 You can reset the expiration date of AAdvantage miles with any sort of account activity, whether it be earning or redeeming miles.
 So in this post I wanted to share what I consider to be the easiest and fastest way to reset the expiration date of American miles.